Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 ## Create incident notification

+TODO: consider case when the destination is not clear (e.g., the data consumer wants to notify all its data providers without naming the individual data providers).

 This interaction is depicted in four steps:

 1. A data provider requests the platform owner to update personal data.